Trump and states have broad powers to do 'extraordinary things' to contain the virus

 While these laws vary widely, most give governors or public health officials authority to limit public interactions in emergencies.

-That includes banning such non-government gatherings as sporting events or concerts.
+That includes banning such nongovernment gatherings such as sporting events or concerts.
 The ability of private businesses to successfully challenge these restrictions is very limited, assuming the state and local authorities follow the rules and don't act irrationally or with intent to illegally discriminate.

 "If somebody were to challenge something like (New York) Gov. Andrew Cuomo's containment order or the one shutting down Broadway, I think it would be very hard in this climate to prevail in court," Parmet said.
 "Things may change depending on how long this goes on, but courts have traditionally been extremely deferential to public health emergency powers."

-President Bill Clinton used that authority in 2000 to help New York and New Jersey deal with an outbreak of West Nile virus, allowing them to conduct of the mosquitoes that spread the disease.
-President Barack Obama, under the same law, made federal support available to West Virginia and Flint, Michigan when water supplies were contaminated.
+President Bill Clinton used that authority in 2000 to help New York and New Jersey deal with an outbreak of the West Nile virus, allowing them to conduct spraying against mosquitoes that spread the disease.
+President Barack Obama, under the same law, made federal support available to West Virginia and Flint, Michigan, when water supplies were contaminated.